 While those might sound useful, they rarely stand out, and they don’t always attract the kind of clients that are the perfect fit for your business.
 Let’s look at what a high-performing lead magnet should accomplish.Â

 The best lead magnets are strategic tools that speak directly to the specific pain points of your ideal client.
 Let’s say you’re a fractional HR expert who specializes in scaling startups from seed to Series C. This is where having a niche focus becomes your superpower.
+You know your audience isn’t just looking for generic HR guidance.
+Instead, they need:

 A high-performing lead magnet for this audience is: